civicrm/composer-compile-lib/README.md

 This package provides a handful of small tasks and helpers for use with [composer-compile-plugin](https://github.com/civicrm/composer-compile-plugin).

-Design guidelines:
+Design guidelines for this package:

+* To ensure easy operation in a new/unbooted system:
-* Use basic functions and static methods to allow easy operation in pre-boot environments.
+    * Use basic functions and static methods
+    * Use primitive data sources (such as static JSON files)
+* To ensure that compilation steps report errors:
     * Every task/function must throw an exception if it doesn't work.
+* To allow pithy tasks:
-* If a task is outputting to a folder, and if the folder doesn't exist, then it should auto-create the folder.
+    *If a task is outputting to a folder, and if the folder doesn't exist, then it should auto-create the folder.

-It aims to support CiviCRM-related packages, but it is loosely coupled, so:

-* CiviCRM-related packages can have compilation tasks which don't use any of these helpers.
-* Other projects can use these helpers without CiviCRM.
+The primary purpose here is *demonstrative* - to provide examples.
+Consequently, it is fairly minimal / lightweight / loosely-coupled.
+There is no dependency on CiviCRM.
+Conversely, CiviCRM packages may define other tasks which are not in this library.

 ## Require the library